tulir/fifteen/docs/TESTING.md

 ## Performance tests
-There are performance tests for functions that are critical to the algorithm, such as the manhattan distance calculation function, the puzzle move function and the puzzle solved check function.
+There are performance tests for functions that are critical to the algorithm, such as the manhattan distance calculation function, the puzzle move function, the puzzle solved check function and data structure functions.

 ### Running benchmarks
 Basic run of all benchmarks: